Clarion Project

 The Clarion Project (formerly Clarion Fund Inc.) is an American nonprofit organization based in Washington, D.C. that was founded in 2006.
-The organization has been involved in the production and distribution of the films Obsession: Radical Islam's War Against the West, The Third Jihad: Radical Islam's Vision For America, Iranium, and Honor Diaries.
+The organization has been involved in the production and distribution of the films Obsession: Radical Islam's War Against the West, The Third Jihad: Radical Islam's Vision For America and Iranium.
 These films have been criticized by some for allegedly falsifying information and described as anti-Muslim propaganda.
+The organization publishes a weekly "Extremism Roundup" newsletter.